cieslarmichal/smart-rename/README.md

 Usage: smart-rename [options]

 Options:
+Options:
-      --path      Directory path (search includes directory path and all recursive paths inside) --gitStage  Whether to use paths from git stage -f, --from      Replace from
+  -p, --path                  Directory path (search includes directory path and all recursive paths inside) -g, --gitStage              Whether to use paths from git stage -f, --from                  Replace from
   -t, --to                    Replace to
+  -i, --includeFilesContents  Whether to also replace all occurences in files contents
 ```